Skateboarding For Beginners: How To Get Rolling On A Skateboard

 2.2 Deck Size

-Deck size plays a significant role in skateboard performance and comfort.
+Deck size plays a significant role in skateboard and comfort.
 A wider deck provides more stability, making it ideal for cruising and downhill riding.
 On the other hand, a narrower deck offers better maneuverability and control for street and park tricks.
 Consider your shoe size and preferences when choosing a deck width.

 2.3 Truck Size